 Posted on 14 March 2016

 Editors note: Due to rapid growth and the difficulty of capitalization, Simcoe was sold to Hawley-Lambert, the second largest bicycle wholesaler in North America who unfortunately did not tend the brand very well.
-However, today, thanks to the Canadian European Trade Agreement and a lot of research (and travel) we've found an even better solution with Germany's Fahrradmanufaktur, a bike that shares the same evolution in materials and geometry but capitalizes on access to top-notch German parts - something we were unable to do out of Taiwan.
+However, today, thanks to the Canadian European Trade Agreement and a lot of research (and travel) we've found an even better solution with Germany's Fahrradmanufaktur, a bike that shares the same evolution in materials and geometry but capitalizes on access to top-notch German parts - something we were unable to do out of Taiwan (read our post, Why Fahrradmanufaktur for a more in-depth review).
 We'll miss Simcoe... it was one step forward in the path towards a global city bike.

 Simcoe is a Toronto brand.
 And, it was also developed right here at Curbside.
 In many ways, Simcoe is a tale of our quest at Curbside to find city bikes for our customers who rode in the city - but didn't have access to real city bikes.
 Finding these city bikes became the Curbside mission, a mission that we continue today.